MartinMalinda/notion-vitepress/docs/guide/start.md

 ## Who can create on Herohero?

 It doesn't matter if you create videos, record podcasts, take photographs, write or even cook.
-On herohero you have full creative freedom to upload any type of content.
+On Herohero you have full creative freedom to upload any type of content.

 ## Why was Herohero founded?